bcrabbe/guitar-fretboard/README.md

 # \<guitar-fret-board\>

-a guitar fret board graphic for displaying chord shaps
+a guitar fret board graphic for displaying notes and chord shapes

 ## Install the Polymer-CLI